freddybushboy/bento/README.md

 The theme defines a set of values and constraints to keep consistency with the brand.
 The values in the theme can be used directly throughout applications.

-"Components" add an extra layer, containing component-specific values ideally made up from the theme values above (see `/src/design-system` for an example).
+"Components" add an extra layer, containing component-specific values ideally made up from the theme values above (see `/example`).
 Components also support "variants", "elevations", and "additional styles".

 | Key                   | Type                              | Description                                                 |
 | --------------------- | --------------------------------- | ----------------------------------------------------------- |